 How long will it take?

-The turnaround time is difficult to gauge.
-It is dependent on the number of jobs already in the print queue when you submit your job, as well the size of the object you are printing.
+Our turnaround time varies widely (from same-day to a week or more), depending on the number of jobs in the print queue and the size of the object you are printing.

 Where can I pick up my printed object?

 All completed print jobs will be available for pick up at the Circulation Desk.